shivanand25bai11346/AI-Resume-Job-Matcher/README.md

 An AI-powered web application that helps job seekers analyze their resumes and determine how well they match a specific job opportunity.

-The application is designed to make the job application process smarter by comparing a candidate's resume with job requirements and highlighting relevant skills, missing skills, and overall job compatibility.
+The application compares a candidate's resume with job requirements and provides useful insights such as matched skills, missing skills, job compatibility, and improvement suggestions.

 ## 🌐 Live Demo

 🚀 **Try the application:**
 https://ai-resume-job-matcher-psi.vercel.app/

 ---